 Compliance Training Group offers a one-hour course about substance abuse awareness in the workplace that is designed for both employees and supervisors.
 The course costs $29.99 per person and it meets the 60-minutes of training required by the DOT.
 The license lasts for 30 days after purchase.
 In addition to online training, Compliance Training Group also offers webinars and on-site training for businesses that want more personalized training for employees.

-According to the company’s website, the workplace substance abuse training program offered by Oschmann “provides information concerning the effects of alcohol misuse and controlled substances abuse on an individual’s health, workplace, and personal life as well as the signs and symptoms of an alcohol or controlled substances problem.”
+According to the company’s website, the workplace substance abuse training program offered by Oschmann “provides information concerning the effects of alcohol misuse and controlled substances abuse on an individual’s health, workplace, and personal life."
 This program is designed to cover not only the indicators of abuse or misuse of drugs and alcohol, but also to meet the training requirements of insurers that offer discounts on workers' compensation insurance for employers who decide to perform regular drug tests.

 In addition to employee training, Oschmann also offers new supervisor training that ranges from $32 to $44 per person depending on the number of licenses purchased.
 Supervisor refresher courses are also available from $21 to $29 per person.

-The National Drug-Free Workplace Alliance (NDWA) is a division of the Drug Free America Foundation, a 501(c)(3) started in 1976 that is focused on preventing substance abuse around the world.
+The National Drug-Free Workplace Alliance (NDWA) is a division of the Drug Free America Foundation, a 501(c)(3) that is focused on preventing substance abuse around the world.
 We like how they work with businesses to keep the costs down when more employees go through the program.

 NDWA is headquartered in St. Petersburg, Florida and, through a partnership with St. Petersburg College, offers substance abuse training for both employees and managers.
 NDWA’s course is all-online, accessible 24 hours per day, and allows employees to move through modules at their own pace.
 Employees who pass a course at the end of their test get a certificate of completion that can be printed or downloaded.